Adamk99k/What-is-bitcoin-p1/README.md

 I also want to thank the amazing [Slack](https://slack.com/intl/en-gb/) Community for helping me when I had any sort of questions.
 #

-My mentor @gbenga_mentor on Slack, was amazing, He helped to guide me in the right direction, He also helped me figure out what needs to be done such as ( Adding more comments in my code ) and removing useless code such as my form on the contact page having an action tag that was not needed for this project.
+My mentor @gbenga_mentor on Slack, was amazing, He helped to guide me in the right direction, He also helped me figure out what needs to be done such as ( Adding more comments in my code ) and removing useless code such as, My form on the contact page having an action tag that was not needed for this project.

 #

 I also want to thank my brother, Alex for helping me put the information for the Bitcoin and Altcoins sections into neat and newbie friendly order.
-He went through everything I wrote and told me if it was too hard to understand, this resulted in more easy to follow sections as whatever was too complicated was removed from the site.
+He went through everything I wrote and told me if it was too hard to understand, this resulted in easier to follow sections as whatever was too complicated was removed from the site.